I have three main areas of expertise:

 Bereavement & Loss

-I have been a member of the National Association for Loss and Grief and I am an accredited counsellor and supervisor.
+Until its disbandment I was a member of the National Association of Loss and Grief for 15 years and I am an accredited counsellor and supervisor.

 Very few people are untouched by grief and loss.
 Some people have experiences of loss and or trauma which can be beyond the individual’s ability to cope.
 This may be because the loss is extreme and outside the normal range.
 Sometimes people have a special and unusual relationship with a person and this leaves them more vulnerable to this loss.